Josh Hartnett: Career

-In 2008, Hartnett played Charlie Babbit in the theater adaptation of Barry Morrow's Academy Award-winning Rain Man at the Apollo Theatre in London's West End.
-He starred in the new campaign of the Emporio Armani fragrance, "Diamonds for Men", being featured in both print and TV ads for the fragrance, thus becoming the first male celebrity to represent Giorgio Armani Beauty.
-He has been featured on many magazine covers, such as Cosmogirl, Details, Entertainment Weekly, Girlfriend, Seventeen, Vanity Fair, GQ and Vman, in addition to being in other magazines like Vogue, Elle, People, Glamour, In Touch and InStyle.
+In 2008, Hartnett played Charlie Babbit in the stage adaptation of Barry Morrow's film Rain Man at the Apollo Theatre in London's West End.
+He starred in the Emporio Armani fragrance campaign, "Diamonds for Men", becoming the first male celebrity to represent Giorgio Armani Beauty.
+He has appeared on magazine covers including Cosmogirl, Details, Entertainment Weekly, Girlfriend, Seventeen, Vanity Fair, GQ, and Vman, and in magazines such as Vogue, Elle, People, Glamour, In Touch, and InStyle.

-In 2009, Hartnett produced the music video for the rapper Kid Cudi's song "Pursuit of Happiness".
-During this time, Hartnett acted in several direct-to-DVD films and international films which received negative reviews, such as the drama August (2008), the thriller I Come with the Rain (2009), the martial arts action film Bunraku (2010), the comedy film Girl Walks into a Bar (2011), the romantic comedy Stuck Between Stations (2011), the time travel adventure film The Lovers (2013), the romantic drama Parts per Billion (2014), and Wild Horses (2015).
-In 2013, Hartnett was a guest of honor on Off Plus Camera.
+In 2009, Hartnett produced the music video for Kid Cudi's "Pursuit of Happiness".
+During this period, he acted in several direct-to-DVD and international films that received negative reviews, including August (2008), I Come with the Rain (2009), Bunraku (2010), Girl Walks into a Bar (2011), Stuck Between Stations (2011), The Lovers (2013), Parts per Billion (2014), and Wild Horses (2015).
+In 2013, he was a guest of honor on Off Plus Camera.

-In 2014, he was cast in the part of Ethan Chandler in the Gothic horror series Penny Dreadful, which was shot in locations around Dublin and Ireland.
-Later, Hartnett's character was revealed to be Lawrence Talbot / the Wolfman, who had changed his name to distance himself from his family.
-In 2017, he performed in Atsuko Hirayanagi's critically acclaimed independent film Oh Lucy!
-(2017), which premiered at the Cannes Film Festival.
-That same year, he starred in and produced the survival film 6 Below: Miracle on the Mountain, which received negative reviews.
-He then continued acting in smaller films which were received negatively, such as the Turkish war film The Ottoman Lieutenant (2017), the drama She's Missing (2019), the crime film Inherit the Viper (2019), the Polish film Valley of the Gods (2019), and the crime film Ida Red (2021).
+In 2014, he was cast as Ethan Chandler in the Gothic horror series Penny Dreadful, which was filmed in Dublin and other locations in Ireland.
+His character was later revealed to be Lawrence Talbot / the Wolfman.
+In 2017, he performed in Atsuko Hirayanagi's independent film Oh Lucy!, which premiered at the Cannes Film Festival.
+That year, he also starred in and produced the survival film 6 Below: Miracle on the Mountain, which received negative reviews.
+He continued acting in smaller films that were received negatively, including The Ottoman Lieutenant (2017), She's Missing (2019), Inherit the Viper (2019), Valley of the Gods (2019), and Ida Red (2021).

 In 2020, he portrayed Canadian journalist Victor Malarek in the crime drama Target Number One.
-Hartnett then starred in Guy Ritchie's 2021 revenge drama film Wrath of Man in a supporting role before Ritchie cast him in his 2023 film Operation Fortune: Ruse de Guerre.
-In January 2022, Hartnett was cast as Ernest Lawrence in Christopher Nolan's film Oppenheimer.
+Hartnett appeared in Guy Ritchie's Wrath of Man (2021) in a supporting role before Ritchie cast him in Operation Fortune: Ruse de Guerre (2023).
+In January 2022, Hartnett was cast as Ernest Lawrence in Nolan's Oppenheimer (2023).
 In July 2022, he joined the sixth season of Black Mirror.

-In 2024, he starred in M. Night Shyamalan's thriller film Trap where he played Cooper Abbott, a serial killer, known as "the Butcher".
-Also in 2024, he appeared in the third season of The Bear, where he portrayed Frank.
-In December 2024, he was cast as Jeremy in Verity, the film adaptation of Colleen Hoover's novel.
+In 2024, he starred in M. Night Shyamalan's thriller Trap, playing Cooper Abbott, a serial killer, known as "the Butcher".
+Between 2024 and 2025, Hartnett played Frank in the third season of The Bear.
+In December 2024, he joined the cast of Verity, the film adaptation of Colleen Hoover's 2018 novel.

 In 2025, Hartnett starred in the action film Fight or Flight, playing a mercenary tracking a target on a plane.